 Those begging and drinking on the streets but who have somewhere to stay may need a different type of support from local services.

-There is a lot of support and food provided in the town for the street homeless from St Mungo’s, CIRDIC, Faith and Launchpad.
-There are over 200 bed spaces for single homeless people and there is a Pathway to help vulnerable people restart their life.
+There is a lot of support and food provided in the town for the street homeless from St Mungo’s, The Salvation Army, CIRDIC, Faith and Launchpad to name a few.

 Please don’t give money to those begging in the town, we encourage you to support charities in Reading that provide appropriate professional support dependant on a person’s individual needs.